Breadcrumb

 Methods

 Households are randomly selected using the U.S. Census Bureau’s Master Address File, and one adult 18 years or older is invited by text and/or email to participate in the web-based survey, which takes about 20 minutes to complete.
 Over 1 million households are invited to participate in each survey period.
-Between 57 and 69 thousand adults participated from April 14 to October 11, 2021.
 About one-third of respondents represent households with children under 18 years.

 Date Last Reviewed: